James Ryan (rugby union, born 1996): Professional career

 Ryan was granted a place in Leinster's academy for the 2016–17 season, but injury meant his season was badly disrupted.
 Nonetheless, he was given a full senior contract ahead of the 2017–18 season, despite having completed only one of the normal three academy years.

 Ryan lined out for a Munster development side against the Ireland U20 team in Thomond Park on his way back from a hamstring injury to gain valuable game time ahead of Ireland's summer tour to Japan.

 Ryan made his competitive debut for Leinster on 2 September 2017, coming off the bench in the province's opening 2017–18 Pro14 win against Dragons and playing for 21 minutes.

 In November 2023 Ryan was named Leinster club co-captain alongside Garry Ringrose following the retirement of Johnny Sexton.
 During his time as co-captain, Ryan experienced some difficulties such as referees refusing to interact with him due to excessive communication.
 After holding this role for a season, they were replaced by Caelan Doris for the 2024 season.

+On January 17, 2026, Ryan made his 50th appearance for Leinster in the Champions Cup, as the Irish side won 22–13 at Bayonne and secured its spot in the round of 16.